dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% instruction 'Theme the worker widget' %}

 In order to theme the `worker` widget, we need to create `worker.m.css` within our theme directory and use it within `theme.ts`.
-The naming here is important as the object key of the exported theme must match the naming of the widget's css file.
+The naming here is important as the object key of the exported theme must match the naming of the widget's CSS file.

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/theme.ts' lines:3,9,11,16 %}